 Make a fine powder of these ingredients, after these come at room temperature.

 Transfer the powder to a bowl.
 To this, add the turmeric powder, salt and sugar and mix well by hand.
 Add an egg and the sorghum flour.
 Pour in water in small spurts, just enough to make a tight dough.
 Knead for 5 min.
 The dough will be oily and a bit brittle.

 Refrigerate the dough for 20 min.
 After 20 min, make very small balls out of the dough and flatten each by pressing each ball in between your palms, as thinly as possible.

 Bake at 220C for 30 min, flipping each cracker at the end of 15 min.

 Cool on a wire rack and store in an air-tight container.
 I liked eating these with homemade yogurt, flavoured with green chillies and chaat masala.

 Hello!
 I’m Purabi, an ardent foodie and a passionate cook, who eats to live and lives to eat (apology to Socrates for that)!
 You can also call me PN.
-We recently relocated from Hong Kong and presently, I live in Mumbai....
+Last year, we relocated from Hong Kong and presently, I live in Mumbai....
 Read More